-Exhibition Sponsor should provide:
+B Exhibition Sponsor should provide:

-- 1. Good projection set-up (with extra light bulbs and a back-up slide projector) - 2.
-Well organized slides in carousels for easy review and identification - 3.
-Written list of slides in the order that they appear in the carousels - 4.
-Adequate number of well trained assistants to run the projectors, file or record decisions, and provide information to the juror about the slides - 5.
-Drinking water and other refreshments - 6.
-Pen, paper and/or prepared form - 7.
-Periodic breaks to stretch and refresh a.
-The sponsor should describe how the jurying process will work and reiterate what criteria the jurors should consider (based on the prospectus).
+- 1 Good digital projection set-up with possibility of viewing work on laptops simultaneously if possible - 2 Well organized images for easy review and identification - 3 Written list of images in the order that they appear - 4 Adequate number of well trained assistants to run the projectors, files or record decisions, and provide information to the juror about the images, descriptions or artist statements - 5 Drinking water and other refreshments - 6 Pen, paper, laptops and/or prepared form - 7 Periodic breaks to stretch and refresh

-B. Viewing Works Submitted as Slides
+C Viewing Works Submitted as Photographic images

-1. Before Viewing:
+1 Before Viewing:

-b.
-The number of entries, the number of slides, and the time allotted for each step should be discussed briefly.
+- a The sponsor should describe how the jurying process will work and reiterate what criteria the jurors should consider (based on the prospectus). - b The number of entries, the number of images, and the time allotted for each step should be discussed briefly.
 The sponsor might inform the jurors about the approximate number of artists or objects to be accepted (e.g. approximately 1 out of 5 or 20%) or the number of objects suitable for the exhibit space.

-2. During the First Viewing:
+2 During the First Viewing:

-a.
-In the spirit of fairness, the jury should view the slides without mentioning names of entrants - even if they recognize or know the artist.

-b.
-All slides should be viewed quickly before the decision-making process begins.
-This quick overview allows the jury to see the range of work and the quality of the slides.

-c.
-When there are multiple jurors, there should be no discussion about particular slides among the jurors or with assistants during the first viewing.
+- a In the spirit of fairness, the jury should view the images without mentioning names of entrants - even if they recognize or know the artist. - b All images should be viewed quickly before the decision-making process begins.
+This quick overview allows the jury to see the range of work and the quality of the works. - c When there are multiple jurors, there should be no discussion about particular images among the jurors or with assistants during the first viewing.

-3. During the Second Viewing:
+3 During the Second Viewing:

-a.
-All slides are viewed again at a slower pace as each entry is evaluated.
+- a All images are viewed again at a slower pace as each entry is evaluated.
 A clear process to select or reject the entries must be set in advance of the viewing.
 There are many effective ways to select work.
 One way is to have a prepared list of submissions by number.
-As each slide is viewed, the jury indicates: YES (for further consideration), or NO (will not be in the exhibition), or UNDECIDED (for possible further consideration).

-b.
-Questions can be asked by a juror concerning materials, size, function, etc. However, it is important to spend approximately the same amount of time on each slide in this viewing.
-If there are several jurors, any discussion (beyond direct questions) should be withheld until after this round.

-d.
-Note: A numerical ranking system can quantify each juror's reaction to a slide.
-This seems to work satisfactorily when there are a larger number of jurors with diverse expertise.
-For example, on a scale from 1 to 7, with 7 being the highest, each juror assigns a score for each piece.
-The total score for the piece can then be compared to the total scores for all other pieces to determine the rankings.
-Jurors should be encouraged to use the full range (1 to 7) to rank the slides.
+As each image is viewed, the jury indicates: YES (for further consideration), or NO (will not be in the exhibition), or UNDECIDED (for possible further consideration). - b Questions can be asked by a juror concerning materials, size, function, etc. However, it is important to spend approximately the same amount of time on each image in this viewing.
+If there are several jurors, any discussion (beyond direct questions) should be withheld until after this round. - c Note: A numerical ranking system can quantify each juror's reaction to the images.
+This seems to work satisfactorily especially, when there are jurors with diverse expertise or a large number of photographic images.
+The Professional Guidelines recommend using a numerical ranking from 1 to 7, with 1 the lowest (worst) score and 7 the highest (best) score.
+Each juror assigns a score for every image/ piece.
+The total score for each piece can then be compared to the total scores for all other pieces to determine the rankings.
+Jurors should be encouraged to use the full range (1 to 7) to rank the images.

+READ the Comparison of Jury Ranking Systems including the merits and myths of several commonly used ranking systems for more information.

-4. During the Third Viewing
+4 During the Third Viewing